davidsaldubehere/georouter/README.md

   - `osm` (OSM): The OSM object containing OpenStreetMap data.
   - `buffer` (float, optional): The buffer distance to apply to each polygon.
 Default is 0.0003.
   - `tall_threshold` (int, optional): The height threshold to classify tall buildings.
 Default is 10.
+  - `eps` (float, optional): The maximum distance between two samples for one to be considered as in the neighborhood of the other (in km).
+Default is 0.1.
+  - `min_samples` (int, optional): The miniumum number of samples in the neighborhood required to form a cluster.
+Default is 5.

 - **Returns:**
   - `Tuple[List[Polygon], List[Polygon]]`: A tuple containing two lists of shapely `Polygon` objects representing building boundaries and tall buildings, respectively.